opws/opws-dataset/docs/fields.md

 Note that factors documented in other fields that should raise red flags, such as restricted password lengths or character sets, are not included in this list.

-## platform

-*(The structure of this field is currently under review, see [issue #5](https://github.com/opensets/domainprofiles/issues/5).)*

-A service or software package the site is based on, as a token-esque name.
-May be used in the future to provide defaults based on known characteristics and patterns of various platforms (similar to "use").

 ## use

 An alternate domain used as the account provider (for instance, Google services use google.com).
 Unless a field is specified here (for instance, https), values should be inherited from the specified domain, and records to do with account providers should be fetched according to the used domain.